Object-Centric World Models from Few-Shot Annotations for Sample-Efficient Reinforcement Learning: Details for the Use of SAM2 and Cutie

+To prompt Cutie, we use 6 annotation masks per Atari game and 12 per Hollow Knight boss.
+One potential critique is that few-shot annotation requires prior knowledge of the environment, which may seem unsuitable for general agent learning.
+However, we view this process as akin to informing the agent of certain task rules.
+While rewards can reflect task rules, they are often too sparse to facilitate an understanding of complex environments.
+Just as humans may initially struggle to understand how to play a game without being told the rules, there is no reason not to inform agents of key objects.
+Therefore, we believe this pipeline holds practical value in many cases.

-For Atari, we upscale the observation from $210 \times 160$ to $420 \times 320$.
+For \textbf{Atari}, we upscale the observation from $210 \times 160$ to $420 \times 320$.
 This upscaling aids in the identification of small objects in Atari games, such as the ball in Pong and Breakout.
 For each game, we hand annotate 6 masks.

-For Hollow Knight, we resize the observation's shorter side to 480p while maintaining the aspect ratio before inputting it into the Cutie.
+For \textbf{Hollow Knight}, we resize the observation's shorter side to 480p while maintaining the aspect ratio before inputting it into the Cutie.
 For each game, we hand annotate 12 masks.